fiftydinar/usb-storage-optimized-async/README.md

 It does the same as the `udev` rule, with the difference that it only applies once on boot,
 as `udev` rule can trigger too early during the system boot when USB storage device is already plugged in for it to work.

+## Logging
+Logs for the `udev` and Systemd service are stored in:
+- `/tmp/usb-storage-optimized-async-udev.log`
+- `/tmp/usb-storage-optimized-async-service.log`

 ## Requirements
 - Linux 6.1+ kernel
   - `max_bytes` BDI value is only available since then.